rcarrata/rcarrata.github.io/_posts/2020-03-18-microservices-deployment-in-service-mesh.md

 ### 3.3 Controlling the namespaces allowed to be in our Mesh

-Last but not least an interesting topic is how to control the namespaces what are allowed to be including apps in the mesh.
+Last but not least, an interesting topic is how to control which namespaces are allowed to include apps in the mesh.
 This is controlled by the ServiceMeshMemberRoll.

 The ServiceMeshMemberRoll resource configures which projects belong to a control plane.
 Only